AngelHJY/cse15l-lab-reports/LabReport2.md

 1. The method `handleRequest(URI url)` of the `Handler` class is called.
 2. - Relevant Arguments: The `URI url` contains the URI of the request.`url` represents the string `/add-message?s=How are you&user=yash`.
    - Relevant Field Values: The `String chat` field in the `Handler` class: Before the request, it holds the current state of the chat.
 If this is the first message, it would be an empty string ("").
 3. Yes, the value changes.
 The method checks the path of the URI.
 Upon receiving `/add-message?s=How are you&user=yash`, the `chat` field changes from its initial state by appending `"yash: How are you\n"`.
 While it initially contained `"jpolitz: Hello\n"`, it now holds `"jpolitz: Hello\nyash: How are you\n"`.
+The `chat` field value is now first line: `"jpolitz: Hello"` and second line:`"yash: How are you"`.

 ---
 # part 2